Build on Windows

 If some errors occur during the installation, you can try to manually install the Python binding.

-Conda Environment (Optional)
+Conda Environment (Alternative)

 Check Installation